hungryram/denisefernander/content/products--services.md

 **Drop trying to do them ALL\!&nbsp;**

-Don’t spend all of your money on ads and expensive posts.
+Don’t randomly spend all of your money on ads and expensive posts if your ideal client and/customer can't clearly understand how you can help them.

-**Get all of this for only $797:**
+**Instead, first focus your efforts on building your Business' Foundation and then getting in front of the people who need you. **

+**Here's what you will have access to:**

 ✓ **Mindset & Vision Coaching** ($300 Value)